 The Client undertakes to fully comply with the following Acceptable Use Policy:

-This Acceptable Use Policy (hereinafter this “Policy”) applies to users accessing Inbenta Holdings Inc.’s (“Inbenta”) Software as a Service, Information Assets and Information Systems (the “Services”).
+This Acceptable Use Policy (hereinafter this “Policy”) applies to users accessing Inbenta Software as a Service, Information Assets and Information Systems (the “Services”).

-The purpose of this document is to define clear rules for using the information assets provided or arranged by Inbenta Holdings Inc.
+The purpose of this document is to define clear rules for using the Services provided or arranged by Inbenta.

 Inbenta may modify this Policy at any time by posting a revised version on its website.
+Inbenta will make all reasonable efforts to keep the Client informed of updated versions of this Policy.
+Without prejudice, the Client undertakes to regularly access the Inbenta website.
 By using the Services, the Client agrees to the latest version of this Policy.
 If the Client fails to fulfill the terms of this Policy, or authorizes or helps others to do so, Inbenta may suspend or terminate the Client’s use of the Services.

-The Services: Inbenta Holdings Inc.’s (“Inbenta”) Software as a Service (SaaS), Information Assets and Information Systems.
+The Services: Inbenta Software as a Service (SaaS), Information Assets and Information Systems.